cloudspaceacademy/cloudspace-workshop/docs/netflix-ish-deployment.md

 ## ✨ Step-3-Integration-SonarQube-with-GitHub-Actions

+First, clone the project on github using this [link](https://github.com/cloudspaceacademy/netflix-inspired-app.git)

 Integrating SonarQube with GitHub Actions allows you to automatically analyze your code for quality and security as part of your continuous integration pipeline.

 We already have Sonarqube up and running